-Details of Loan As at March 31, 2022# As at March 31, 2021# Security (b)(ii) Out of the loans as at 2(b)(i)) loans aggregating to ₹ 289.09 Crores (Previous Year - ₹ 400.99 Crores) are additionally secured by equitable Mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan. (b) (iii) Out of the loans as at 2(i), the term loans aggregating to Nil (Previous Year - ₹ 38.50 Crores) are to be further secured by equitable mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan. (ii) Term loans from banks 412.98 428.88 Term loan is secured by pledge of 85% of the share capital of SRF Europe Kft held by SRF Global BV mortgage of land and building of SRF Europe Kft and exclusive charge over the fixed assets of SRF Europe Kft (iii) Term loans from banks 233.70 163.79 Out of 2(iii), Term loan of ₹ 119.70 crores (previous year ₹ 163.79 crores) is secured by mortgage of existing plant and machinery, land and building and/or any construction in future of Packaging film Factory (SRF Industries (Thailand) Ltd) and ₹ 114.00 crores is to be charged against certain specific Plant and machinery of Packaging film Factory (SRF Industries (Thailand) Ltd).
-3 (i) Term loans from Others - 21.95 Term loan availed from International Finance Corporation, Washington is secured by continuing coverage mortgage bond over the land, special notaria bond and general notarial bond over the property of SRF Flexipak (South Africa) (Pty) Limited. (ii) Term loans from Others 141.40 175.59 Loan of ₹ 141.40 Crores (Previous Year - ₹ 175.59 Crores) is secured by the hypothecation and equitable mortgage of Company's moveable and immoveable properties at Dhar in the State of Madhya Pradesh.
-4 (i) Loans repayable on demand from banks 158.30 233.38 Secured by hypothecation of stocks, stores and book debts (current assets), both present and future at Manali, Viralimalai (other than current assets of Coateo Fabrics Business) and Gummidipoondi in the State of Tamil Nadu, Jhiwana in the State of Rajasthan, Malanpur and Indore in the State of Madhya Pradesh and Kashipur (other than current assets of Laminateo Fabrics Business) in the State of Uttarakhand. (ii) Loans repayable on demand from banks 33.63 64.33 Working capital facilities is secured by pledge of 85% of the share capital of SRF Europe Kft held by SRF Global BV and pledge over receivables arising out of trade agreements (iii) Cash credit from banks 1.90 0.44 Working capital facilities availed by SRF Flexipak (South Africa) (Pty) Ltd. are secured by cession of debtors and limited cession and pledge of credit balances (iv) Bills discounted with Banks - 47.15 Secured against certain trade receivables of the Company.
+Details of Loan As at As at Security March 31, 2021# • 2022 2021 (b)(ii) Out of the loans as at 2(b)(i)) loans aggregating to ₹ 289.09 Crores (Previous Year - ₹ 400.99 Crores) are additionally secured by equitable Mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan. (b) (iii) Out of the loans as at 2(i), the term loans aggregating to Nil (Previous Year - ₹ 38.50 Crores) are to be further secured by equitable mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan. (ii) Term loans from banks 412.98 428.88 Term loan is secured by pledge of 85% of the share capital of SRF Europe Kft held by SRF Global BV, mortgage of land and building of SRF Europe Kft and exclusive charge over the fixed assets of SRF Europe Kft. (iii) [·] Term loans from banks 233.70 163.79 Out of 2(iii), Term loan of ₹ 119.70 crores (previous year ₹ 163.79 crores) is secured by mortgage of existing plant and machinery, land and building and/or any construction in future of Packaging film Factory (SRF Industries (Thailand) Ltd) and ₹ 114.00 crores is to be charged against certain specific Plant and machinery of Packaging film Factory (SRF Industries (Thailand) Ltd).
+3 (i) Term loans from Others - 21.95 Term loan availed from International Finance Corporation, Washington is secured by continuing coverage mortgage bond over the land, special notarial bond and general notarial bond over the property of SRF Flexipak (South Africa) (Pty) Limited. (ii) Term loans from Others 141.40 175.59 Loan of $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Loans repayable on demand from banks 158.30 233.38 Secured by hypothecation of stocks, stores and book debts (current assets), both present and future at Manali, Viralimalai (other than current assets of Coated Fabrics Business) and Gummidipoondi in the State of Tamil Nadu, Jhiwana in the State of Rajasthan, Malanpur and Indore in the State of Madhya Pradesh and Kashipur (other than current assets of Laminated Fabrics Business) in the State of Uttarakhand.
+Loans repayable on demand from banks 33.63 64.33 Working capital facilities is secured by pledge of 85% of the share capital of SRF Europe Kft held by SRF Global BV and pledge over receivables arising out of trade agreements (iii) Cash credit from banks 1.90 0.44 Working capital facilities availed by SRF Flexipak (South Africa) (Pty) Ltd. are secured by cession of debtors and limited cession and pledge of credit balances (iv) Bills discounted with Banks - 47.15 Secured against certain trade receivables of the Company.
 (Also Refer note 13 (iv))

-\ Such hypothecation in respect of Non convertible debentures mentioned in point no. 1 and hypothecation and equitable mortgage mentioned in point no 2 rank pari-passu inter se between term loans from banks / Non convertible debentures (both current year and previous year)
+^{} Such hypothecation in respect of Non convertible debentures mentioned in point no. 1 and hypothecation and equitable mortgage mentioned in point no 2 rank pari-passu inter se between term loans from banks / Non convertible debentures (both current year and previous year)